Give your seedlings a headstart and make your own seed starting mix.

 Your next bumper crop is right around the corner, waiting in a handful of seeds.
-If only all the seeds we planted grew past that awkward stage from youth to adolescence, into prosperous and fruitful adults, beating the odds of damping-off and unforeseen pests.
+If only all the seeds we planted grew past that awkward stage from youth to adolescence and into prosperous and fruitful adults.
 A bit of magic to guarantee success perhaps?
-Or just the right formula of sun, soil, water and air?
+Or just the right formula of sun, water, air, and a good seed starting mix?

 Here are the basics:

 - Start with the seed packet.
 It provides the optimal conditions for the variety at hand.

 - Choose your growing location wisely.
 Sun is key but so too is a protected space.

 - Water, it can be tricky to figure out, especially because the usual thinking is if a little is good then more is better.
 Not so with seeds.
 The soil needs to be damp but not waterlogged.
 Overwatering can be just as detrimental as too little water.
 See 8 Tips to Prevent Damping-Off of Seedlings for more ideas.

 - Finally, soil.
 The general rule of thumb is to start seeds in light soil, nothing too rich or heavy in fertilizers.
 Seeds have everything they need inside them to get started, so choose a mix designed for planting or make your own, like I am here.

 I’ve chucked plenty of seeds into an organic planting mix or straight into the garden with great success.
 But there are some seeds I treat with greater consideration.
 Either because I’m counting on them more, I can’t live without them and their growing season is so particular I don’t want to miss it, like tomatoes.
 Or because they tend to be more susceptible to issues such as damping-off, like lettuces.
 In that case, a soil-less mix does the trick.